Yiling-Huo/yiling-huo.github.io/_posts/2023-02-06-How-to-process-cloze.md

 ![output](/images/cloze_tutorial/output.png)

 If the participant did not respond with a common noun, frequency of `no_match` will +1.
-As we can see, for the second sentence, one participant did not respond with any word in our common noun corpus.
 If you have too many `no_match`s, it's probable that SUBTLEX-CH did not have your target word.
 Simply add your target word to the index to solve this.
 You can either modify the scripts, or simply modify `index.csv`.

 ### **Step 4: Manually integret sub- and super-category responses** <a name="step4"></a>

 After the processing, you will need to **manually integret sub- and super-category responses**.
-For example, in the sample output, for sentence two, you may consider adding the frequency of 玫瑰, 鲜花, 花朵, 野花 to the frequency of 花.
+For example, in the sample output, for sentence two, you may consider adding the frequency of 雏菊, 玫瑰, 鲜花, 花朵, 野花 etc. to the frequency of 花.

 **References**